TheBeardedQuack/tomt_atom/Readme.md

 * Apache License, Version 2.0 (in [repository][license-Apache-local] or from [source][license-MIT-remote])

 This means you can select the license you prefer!
-This dual-licensing approach is the de-facto standard in the Rust ecosystem and there are [very good reasons][55] to include both.
+This dual-licensing approach is the de-facto standard in the Rust ecosystem and there are good reasons to include both.

 <!-- Icons -->
 [icon-license]: https://img.shields.io/badge/license-MIT%2FApache-blue.svg